 Fortunately, regardless of the questions above, SGF allows you to save exponentially by paying one flat rate for multiple treatment cycles with our Assure Fertility program, compared to paying a per-cycle fee.

-The Assure 20 package program is a onetime fee of $12,500 that guarantees 20 mature eggs, or up to four cycles.
-For women that may need, or desire, more frozen eggs, the Assure 30 package program is a onetime fee of $18,000 that guarantees 30 mature eggs, or up to five cycles.
+The Assure 20 package program is a one-time fee which guarantees 20 mature eggs, or up to four cycles.
+For women that may need, or desire, more frozen eggs, the Assure 30 package program is a one-time fee which guarantees 30 mature eggs, or up to five cycles.
 Though the Assure package programs do not include the cost of ovarian reserve testing and medications, we believe these options provide you with the tools to customize the finances of your treatment, while we customize your care.

 Will my insurance cover treatment?